haasr/pops-bot-motioneye/README.md

 My code is inspired by a tutorial from http://sweb.uky.edu/~jtba252/index.php/2017/09/13/how-to-write-a-groupme-bot-using-python/ which I greatly appreciate.

 The CSV file which my weather_util module uses to get the coordinates of a city can be found at https://simplemaps.com/data/world-cities and is licensed under CC BY 4.0.
-View the license in "./pops_utils/weather_data/license.html"
+View the attribution in "./pops_utils/weather_data/license.html"

 Updates: